Who to refer

 How I read the presenting picture.

 A bridge between the diagnostic lens and the dynamic one.
-The symptom is real — and pointing somewhere.

 • Generalized anxiety